SuperPower/hugo_website/content/docs/rpi/description.md

 ### Output Protection

-The leto project provides output protection using a current regulating circuit connected downstream of the boost converter.
+The Leto project provides output protection using a current regulating circuit connected downstream of the boost converter.
 The NCP380 regulates output current in a short condition using internal MOFSET switching.

 {{<image src="/rpi/desc_12.png" >}}

-The OP_Enable signal permits the Leto uC to switch off power the connected RPi and the FLAG signal indicates a circuit protection state.
+The OP_Enable signal permits the Leto uC to switch off power to the connected RPi and the FLAG signal indicates a circuit protection state.

 The team would like to see additional output signal quantification in future revisions to calculate total power consumption and provide estimated UPS or battery run times.
-This feature is not yet implemented due to const and limits on revision one complexity.
+This feature is not yet implemented due to cost and limits on revision one complexity.

 ### Output Connections

 The Leto RPi power management project is designed to be an under-slung solution.
+This is to allow the use of a Hat board on the top of the RPi and to not restrict the options for thermal management for the RPi.
 The end user is required to assemble provided pogo pins to make connections to the underside of the RPi GPIO header.
-The end user can alternately select to mount a standard GPIO shield connector.

-An under-slung arrangement using the standard shield footprint was selected to permit the use of active RPi cooling or not interfere with other shields.
+Alternatively, the end user can select to solder a standard header, and use the Leto as a RPi Hat.
+The RPi Hat PCB outline was used specifically to allow this flexibility to the user.

 {{<image src="/rpi/desc_13.png" >}}

 Note: in the render above all of the GPIO are populated.
-The end user only needs to solder the required GPIO pins identified in the schematic below:
+The end user only needs to solder the required pins identified in the schematic below:

 {{<image src="/rpi/desc_14.png" >}}